 Also a tour of the 3,5ha garden of cultivated fruit and vegetables at Babylonstoren and a visit to Boschendal, one of the oldest wine estates in the country.
-In between you have the option of fynbos walks and cycling, as well as time spent relishing the surrounds.
+In between, you have the option of fynbos walks and cycling, as well as time spent relishing the surroundings.

 The program suits the novice and the seasoned cook, with the immersive experience touching on the delicious cuisines of the Southern African continent from aromatic Cape Malay sweet curries to local slow-cooked country-style delicacies.

 In addition to the countless memories, I take home a bound cookbook containing recipes and am presented with a certificate of achievement.
 Although the true lesson is in the humility of the passionate and talented people I’ve met and how intricately food and nature are tied together.’

 Accommodation is offered in the 300-year-old oak tree engulfed Basse Provence Guest House with its 1855 thatched Cape Dutch Manor and adjoining Country House that blends traditional Huguenot heritage with stylish modern luxury.
 There’s a swimming pool and sunny garden patio from which to enjoy the mountain backdrop and delicious farm-style breakfast.
 Alternately the 19th century Manor House at Rickety Bridge can be requested.
 Both are just over 3km to Franschhoek village.